kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  Advanced VPC Structure - How Many AZs ?
 (11:53)
 To calculate the AZs i should use, i subtract from the total AZs, the Buffer AZ (how many we should be able to tolerate going down)-> Nominal AZs (e.g. 6-1=5)<p>
 ##  Advanced VPC Structure - Subnets & Tiers - PART1 (7:43)
 NACL is per subnet.
-One reason to have more than 1 subnets is if we need to use different EXPLICIT DENIES to IP addresses or set of IP addresses
+One reason to have more than 1 subnets is if we need to use different EXPLICIT DENIES to IP addresses or set of IP addresses<p>
-SGs can be configured to allow connectivity only from specific resources/ENIs (e.g. EC2) So a DB in a Public subnet could have the followig protection:
+SGs can be configured to allow connectivity only from specific resources/ENIs (e.g. EC2)<p>
+So a DB in a Public subnet could have the followig protection:
 1. Not assign public IP
 2. Using SG allow connectivity only from an EC2

-If we split the APP and DB in different subnets we can add one more extra security Layer - a NACL Also one more additional security / better design is that we can have different Route Tables for Public subnets and Private Subnets (which is the main reason of multiple subnets)
+If we split the APP and DB in different subnets we can add one more extra security Layer - a NACL<p>
+Also one more additional security / better design is that we can have different Route Tables for Public subnets and Private Subnets (which is the main reason of multiple subnets)<p>
+##  Advanced VPC Structure - Subnets & Tiers - PART2 (14:10)
 An internet Facing ALB needs to run from Public Subnets, HOWEVER it can communicate with Private Instances (within private subnets)
-##  Advanced VPC Structure - Subnets & Tiers - PART2 (14:10)
 ##  SECTION QUIZ - NETWORKING & HYBRID
 # STORAGE SERVICES
 ##  [Refresher] FSx for Windows File Server (11:34)